Somedude5/The-Sound-of-Silence/README.md

 **Created by:** GnollStack
 **Special Thanks to:** The Foundry VTT community, early testers, and everyone who provided feedback

-**Inspired by:** The many awesome free modules folks have built over the years like MIDI-QOL or FXMaster and years of frustration with basic playlist systems 😄
+**Inspired by:** The many awesome free modules folks have built over the years like MIDI-QOL or FXMaster and years of frustration with basic playlist systems!

 ---